Rohet, Rajasthan, India

 Rooms have private plunge pools or Jacuzzis - excellent for cooling down when it gets warm

-Call us on (858) 523-9000 to start planning your vacation to Mihir Garh or take a look at our itineraries to Rajasthan
+Call us on to start planning your holiday to Mihir Garh or take a look at our itineraries to Rajasthan

-Meaning ‘Sun Fortress’, Mihir Garh is a spectacular mud fort, blending understated luxury with a rustic and sumptuous earthy elegance.
-The fort is made of wattle, mud and wood, and comprises of only nine suites set over two floors.
-The spacious rooms are either sunset or sunrise facing (hence ‘Sun Fortress’), with substantial terraces from which to enjoy the unspoiled and enchanting desert vistas.
+Made of wattle, mud and wood, this boutique hotel comprises only nine suites set over two floors.
+The spacious rooms are either sunset or sunrise facing with substantial terraces from which to enjoy the unspoilt and enchanting desert vistas.
 The bedrooms have a spacious sitting room and large bathrooms have separate bathtubs and showers.
-The interior design is soft and inconspicuous, blending with the desert colors surrounding the fort.
+The interior design is soft and inconspicuous, blending with the desert colours surrounding the fort.
 The ground floor rooms all have good sized private plunge pools, whilst the rooms upstairs offer Jacuzzi pools.
-All rooms have Plasma TVs, DVD players, WiFi and are air-conditioned.

 Mihir Garh offers both continental and Indian cuisine, and the hotel rate includes all meals, house alcohol, soft drinks and one jeep safari.
 The hotel has a number of intimate nooks and crannies including three courtyards, a sun terrace and a main swimming pool.
 They also have a spa with two massage rooms with steam and sauna rooms.

-Mihir Garh is owned by one of the keenest horsemen in Rajasthan, and they boast some of the finest ‘Marwari’ horses in their stables.
+Mihir Garh is owned by a keen horseman, and they boast some of the finest Marwari horses in their stables.
 They offer exceptional horse safaris through the local countryside and into the desert.
 Furthermore, they offer superb village safaris showcasing the prevalent Bishnoi tribal culture surrounding Mihir Garh.
-Being only 45 minutes south of Jodhpur, many guests spend a morning visiting the ‘Blue City’ before returning to the peace and quiet of Mihir Garh in the evening.
+Being only 45-minutes south of Jodhpur, many guests spend a morning visiting the ‘Blue City’ before returning to the peace and quiet of Mihir Garh in the evening.

 Mihir Garah offers nine suites; six doubles and three twins.
 The ground floor rooms all have private plunge pools, whilst the rooms upstairs offer Jacuzzi pools.
-All rooms have plasma TVs, DVD players, WiFi, air-conditioning and feature hand crafted fire places made in local villages.
-Completed in 2009 Mihir Garah has been built to blend contemporary style and comfort with tradition and the beauty of the landscape.
+Mihir Garah has been built to blend contemporary style and comfort with tradition and the beauty of the landscape.

 Children are welcome to come and stay at Mihir Garh.
 However, there are no specific facilities available for them.
 Two children can be accommodated in the parents room.

-Facilities at Mihir Garh include a swimming pool (not heated), sitting and bar areas, dining room and BBQ terrace, three courtyards, sunset deck terrace and spa.
+Facilities at Mihir Garh include a swimming pool which is not heated, sitting and bar areas, a large dining room and barbeque terrace.
+There are also three courtyards dotted around the property, a sunset deck terrace and spa to unwind in.